 Early Years at Stoneydelph Primary School is made up of one Reception class, we also have our own school nursery called the 'The Learning Tree Nursery', which caters for children aged 2-4.
-The Reception class is made up of one class teachers (EYFS Lead), and a level 4 qualified HLTA.
+The Reception class is made up of one class teachers (EYFS Lead), a level 4 qualified HLTA and a Learning Inclusion Assistant.
 A nursery manager oversees the school nursery.
 Each child is assigned a key person who helps to ensure that their learning and care is tailored to meet their needs.